 - Stitch's cousins were seen in the first part of the pre-show as criminals of the galaxy (with their names and numbers written in Tantalog), and the exit halls featured wanted posters for a few of them written in either Tantalog or English.note Of course, this ride opened when The Series was still airing on Disney Channel and ABC Kids; there was even a poster promoting the show during the first few years of operation.

 - The experiments that passed through the screen in the pre-show were (in order) 625/Reubennote , 303/Amnesio, 520/Cannonball, 177/Clip, 624/Angel, 360/Drowsy, 344/Dupe, 345/Elastico, 151/Babyfier, 149/Bonnie, 150/Clyde, 222/Poxy, 258/Sample, 297/Shortstuff, 254/Mr. Stenchy... and some green creature with the number 300M.note

 - Cinderella's voice was heard when Stitch enters her castle.

 - Canon Foreigner: Sergeant 90210 and Skippy in the pre-show, who were carried over from Alien Encounter.

-- Cosmetically Advanced Prequel: Takes place before the events of the first Lilo & Stitch film, as it features Stitch's first run-in with the Galactic Federation.
+- Cosmetically-Advanced Prequel: Non-canonically took place before the events of the first Lilo & Stitch film, as it featured Stitch's first run-in with the Galactic Federation.